Back to Blog

 • Egg tacos: I use Cassava tortillas by Siete Foods, warm those up in a pan w/ butter, adding a bit of grated, organic and raw cheese at the end.
 Next, I cook some torn kale leaves in a little more butter.
 When the kale is slightly wilted (1-2 minutes), add 2 eggs and scramble.
 Add salt and pepper.
 When it's cooked, add the egg and veg mixture to the tortillas.
 Add salsa if desired.
 Approximate time ~ 5 minutes.

-• Banana pancakes: This is NOT a low-carb recipe so I try not to have it too much, but I do love pancakes.
-This recipe has no sugar other than the banana and syrup if you choose to add it at the end.
+• Banana pancakes: This is a decidedly high-carb recipe and therefore, sometimes I feel tired after eating it, but I do love pancakes.
+It would be part of my death-row meal, if you get my drift.
+There's no added sugar other than the banana, and syrup if you top it off at the end.
 Smash up 1 or 2 very ripe bananas.
 Mix with 1 egg, 3/4 cup milk, 1/4 teaspoon salt, 1 Tablespoon baking powder, 1 teaspoon cinnamon, and 1 cup of flour (I use gluten free or Einkorn ancient grains organic wheat).
 Cook like a pancake!
 I top mine with peanut butter and molasses, but you do you.
 Approximate time ~ 10 minutes.

 With this in mind, on my weekly grocery list, I make sure we have